 Using the phone and email as primary channels to gain new customers greatly increases the volume of work needed.
 However…

 > Are less stressed

-> Want to read and are more receptive compared to when reading emails
+> Want to read and are more receptive to insights and recognising value than when reading emails

-This is why it is by far more efficient to reach our to your prospects on LinkedIn rather then sending hundreds of marketing emails or buying lists to pound through with your phone.
+This is why it is by far more efficient to engage your prospects on LinkedIn rather than sending hundreds of marketing emails or buying lists to pound through with your phone.

-The proactive prospecting on LinkedIn becomes easier if your company is regularly sharing relevant domain knowledge on LinkedIn.
+Proactive prospecting on LinkedIn becomes easier if your company is regularly sharing relevant domain knowledge on the platform.

 Publishing relevant domain knowledge will